Antonio Brown: 2020 offseason

 Brown posted on Twitter that he was retiring from the NFL on September 22, 2019, but changed his mind four days later.
 On July 20, 2020, he implied he was retiring again, but again expressed interest in playing a few days later.

-On July 31, 2020, Brown was suspended for the first eight weeks of the 2020 NFL season for multiple violations of the league's personal-conduct policy.
+On July 31, Brown was suspended for the first eight weeks of the 2020 NFL season for multiple violations of the league's personal-conduct policy.

 Tampa Bay Buccaneers

 2020 season

 Brown visited the Tampa Bay Buccaneers on October 24, 2020.
 He signed a one-year contract with the team on October 27, which reportedly included $1 million in base salary and active game bonuses, and $1.5 million in performance incentives.
-Brown was reunited with Tampa Bay Buccaneers' head coach Bruce Arians who was previously his offensive coordinator with the Pittsburgh Steelers.
+Brown was reunited with Tampa Bay Buccaneers' head coach Bruce Arians who was previously his offensive coordinator with the Pittsburgh Steelers in 2011.

-Brown was reinstated from suspension and the team activated him on November 3, 2020.
+Brown was reinstated from suspension and the team activated him on November 3.
 In his first game back on Sunday Night Football in Week 9, he was targeted five times, catching three passes for 31 yards.
 However, the Buccaneers were routed by the New Orleans Saints 3–38.
 In Week 10 against the Carolina Panthers, Brown caught seven passes for 69 yards in a 46–23 victory.
-The next day on November 16, 2020, it was reported that Brown destroyed a security camera and threw a bicycle at a security guard at his home on October 15, 2020.
+The next day on November 16, it was reported that Brown destroyed a security camera and threw a bicycle at a security guard at his home on October 15.

 In Week 15 against the Atlanta Falcons, Brown recorded five catches for 93 yards and a touchdown during the 31–27 comeback victory.
 This was Brown's first touchdown of the season and as a Buccaneer.
-In Week 17, against the Atlanta Falcons, he had 11 receptions for 138 receiving yards and two touchdowns in the 44–27 victory.
+In Week 17, against the Falcons, he had 11 receptions for 138 receiving yards and two touchdowns in the 44–27 victory.
 Overall, he finished the 2020 season with 45 receptions for 483 receiving yards and four touchdowns.

 In the Wild Card Round against the Washington Football Team, Brown rushed once for a 22-yard gain and caught two passes for 49 yards and a touchdown during the 31–23 win.
-Brown sustained a knee injury during the team's Divisional Round win at the New Orleans Saints, and did not play in the team's NFC Championship win over the Green Bay Packers at Lambeau Field.
-In Super Bowl LV against the Kansas City Chiefs, Brown scored the third touchdown of the game, a one-yard reception from Tom Brady, with six seconds left in the first half.
+Brown sustained a knee injury during the team's Divisional Round win at the Saints, and did not play in the team's NFC Championship win over the Green Bay Packers at Lambeau Field.
+In Super Bowl LV against the Kansas City Chiefs, Brown recorded five receptions for 22 yards, including scoring the third touchdown of the game, a one-yard reception from Tom Brady, with six seconds left in the first half.
 The Buccaneers won 31–9, securing Brown his first Super Bowl championship.